lerna/lerna/commands/version/README.md

 When run with this flag, `lerna version` will increment `premajor`, `preminor`, `prepatch`, or `prerelease` semver bumps using the specified [prerelease identifier](http://semver.org/#spec-item-9).

+### `--signoff-git-commit`

+Adds the `--signoff` flag to the git commit done by lerna version when executed.

+> Note: This is different from `--sign-git-commit` which is about gpg signatures.

 ### `--sign-git-commit`